drvnm/venoom-releases/linking-guide.md

 # Link Matrix to your ATProto identity manually

-Venoom can link your Matrix and ATProto identities for you, but doing that requires the ATProto `identity:*` permission.
-That permission allows changes to your DID document and is broader than what is strictly needed just to add a Matrix account.
+Venoom can link your Matrix account to your ATProto identity for you, but this requires the `identity:*` permission.

-You don't have to give Venoom this permission.

-If you manage your ATProto identity yourself, you can create the link manually.
+You do not have to give Venoom this permission.
+If you prefer, you can create the link yourself.

-## 1. Add Matrix to your ATProto DID
+## 1. Add your Matrix account to your ATProto DID

-Find your Matrix user ID:
+Find your Matrix ID:

     @alice:example.com

-Convert it to a Matrix URI:
+Add it to your DID document's `alsoKnownAs` as:

     matrix:u/alice:example.com

-Add that URI to `alsoKnownAs` in your ATProto DID document, while keeping your existing ATProto handle:
+For example:

     "alsoKnownAs": [
       "at://alice.example.com",
       "matrix:u/alice:example.com"
     ]

-How you publish this change depends on your DID:

-- `did:web`: edit and publish your DID document yourself.
-- Self-managed `did:plc`: publish a PLC operation using your rotation key.
-- PDS-managed `did:plc`: use your PDS's identity/PLC tooling to make the change.

-The end result should be:

-    Your ATProto DID
-           │
-           └── alsoKnownAs
-                 └── matrix:u/alice:example.com
+Keep any existing `alsoKnownAs` entries.

+How you update the DID depends on how your ATProto identity is managed.
+If your PDS manages your `did:plc`, use its identity/PLC tooling.
+If you manage your DID yourself, update it through your normal DID management process.

 ## 2. Add your ATProto DID to Matrix

-The link also needs to point the other way.
+The link needs to exist on the Matrix side as well.

-On your Matrix profile, set the Matey/extended-profile field used for your ATProto identity to your DID:
+Add your ATProto DID to the appropriate Matey extended-profile field on your Matrix profile:

     did:plc:xxxxxxxxxxxxxxxxxxxxxxxx

-This can be done with any Matrix client/tool that supports editing the required extended profile field, or directly through the Matrix Client-Server API.
+You can do this with a Matrix client that supports the Matey/extended-profile field, or directly through the Matrix Client-Server API.

-The result is:

-    Matrix @alice:example.com
-           │
-           └── ATProto DID
-                 └── did:plc:xxxxxxxxxxxxxxxxxxxxxxxx

-## 3. Verification
+## 3. Done

-Venoom can now verify the relationship instead of having to trust either side on its own:
+Once both sides are set, Venoom can verify the link:

-    ATProto DID
+- your ATProto DID lists your Matrix account
-        │
-        └── says → matrix:u/alice:example.com
-                         ↑
-                         │
-    Matrix profile ──────┘
+- your Matrix profile lists your ATProto DID
-        says → did:plc:xxxxxxxxxxxxxxxxxxxxxxxx

-If both sides point to each other, the identities are linked.

-Venoom does not need your `identity:*` permission to verify an existing link.
-That permission is only needed if you want Venoom to make the ATProto DID change for you.
+Venoom does not need `identity:*` to verify this.
+That permission is only needed if you want Venoom to update your ATProto DID for you.